wanderer3519/MultiFunctionPrinter/README.md

         - `TestAllroundPrinter`: Tests the `AllRoundPrinter` class
         - `TestNoFaxPrinter`: Tests the `NoFaxPrinter` class

+- Executive
+    - This module has the startup app (added just in case)
+    - `Program`: Has the console application code
+        - `Main`: Entry point function in the console app

 ## Methodology
 - Printing:
     - Once a document is provided as a string, it is stored as a variable `PrintedText`